Skip to Main Content

 Valley Medical Group

 Valley Medical Group (VMG) is a physician-led and professionally-managed group practice dedicated to improving the health and wellness of the people we serve.
-With more than 300 physicians, physician assistants and nurse practitioners in nearly 30 specialties, VMG services more than 20 towns in northern New Jersey and southern New York State, as well as at The Valley Hospital and Valley’s outpatient facilities.
+With more than 500 physicians, physician assistants and nurse practitioners in more than 70 specialties, VMG cares for patients in more than 50 locations in our region.

 Areas of Support